eastgenomics/eggd_generate_variant_workbook/Readme.md

 `--join_columns` (`string`): Allows user to join two columns from VCF into a new column with a seperator of choice (i.e `--join_columns="Prev_Count=CSQ_Prev_Count_AC,/,CSQ_Prev_Count_NS"` ).
 The header needs to be added to the include or rename if this is used

-`--m_codes` (`string`): "DNAnexus file ID for file containing all valid M-codes.
-M-codes should be provided one per line in a .txt file."
+`--m_codes` (`string`): DNAnexus file ID for file containing all valid M-codes.
+M-codes should be provided one per line in a .txt file.

 `--add_auto_filter` (`bool`): If true, an excel auto-filter is added to variant sheets.
 This is useful if you are specifying `--lock_sheet`, as an auto-filter cannot be added manually to a locked excel sheet.